-Katie Griggs is entering her fifth season on the Rockets’ women’s basketball staff and first as UT’s director of operations.
-Griggs will coordinate or assist in various administrative areas, including budget management, camps, marketing and promotions, on-campus recruiting, tape exchange, UT Women's Basketball Fan Club liason, apparel contact and academics.
-She will also oversee the graduate assistant manager and graduate assistant video coordinator.
+Katie Griggs is entering her sixth season on the Rockets’ women’s basketball staff and second as UT’s director of operations.
+Griggs coordinates or assists in various administrative areas, including budget management, camps, marketing and promotions, on-campus recruiting, tape exchange, UT Women’s Basketball Fan Club liason, apparel contact and academics.
+She also oversees the graduate assistant video coordinator.